Uber CEO Travis Kalanick resigns after months of crisis

 Holder's recommendations, which were announced last week, included reevaluating Kalanick's responsibilities at the company as well as "enhancing board oversight" and boosting the board's independence.

+"It's not good for Uber, it's not good for me, it's not good for the people that I'm talking to.
+It's bad for everybody," he said of his negative public image in July 2016, according to a book about Uber that came out last month.

+In February of this year, he admitted he needed to "grow up" after a video emerged of him arguing with an Uber driver.

--- Dylan Byers contributed to this report.
+-- Dylan Byers and Seth Fiegerman contributed to this report.